Database Access

 ([conn query params & opts]

-(apply conman/query conn queries query params opts)))))
+(conman/query conn queries query params opts)))))

 As you can see, the two-arity query-fn uses the database that you pass in the initial system configuration.
 However, the three plus-arity variant allows you to pass in a custom connection, allowing for SQL transactions.
+Definition above also allows Kit to reload queries source (be it single or multiple files) automatically if you operate on the :dev environment - for non-dev profile it would be loaded only once.

 Working with HugSQL